boazbk/crypto/lec_24_policy.md

 (see also   [here](https://rpw.sh/blog/2015/12/21/the-backdoored-backdoor/)  and [here](http://blog.cryptographyengineering.com/2015/12/on-juniper-backdoor.html) for more).

 Because of the nature of this break in, whomever is responsible for it could have decrypted much of the traffic without leaving any traces, and so we don't know the damage caused, but such hacks can have much more significant consequences than forcing people to change their credit card numbers.
-When the [federal office of personell management was hacked](https://www.lawfareblog.com/why-opm-hack-far-worse-you-imagine) sensitive information about millions of people who have gone through the security clearance was extracted.
+When the [federal office of personnel management was hacked](https://www.lawfareblog.com/why-opm-hack-far-worse-you-imagine) sensitive information about millions of people who have gone through the security clearance was extracted.
 This includes fingerprints, extensive personal information from interviews and polygraph sessions, and much more.
 Such information can help then gain access to more information, whether it's using the fingerprint to unlock a phone or using the extensive knowledge of social connections, habits and interests to launch very targeted attacks to extract information from particular individuals.